jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 ### 3.1.
 VIMO Analysis

-According to Statistics Canada, [accurate data correctly describes the phenomena they were designed to measure or represent](https://www.statcan.gc.ca/en/wtc/data-literacy/catalogue/892000062020008).
+According to Statistics Canada, [accurate data correctly describes the phenomena they were designed to measure or represent](https://www.statcan.gc.ca/en/wtc/data-literacy/catalogue/892000062020008)(Data Accuracy and Validation: Methods to Ensure the Quality of Data, 2020).
 To assess the accuracy of a data set, a method that professionals usually opt for is the VIMO analysis.
 Leveraging the VIMO analysis model, our group will evaluate the level of accuracy of our dataset.

 The V in VIMO represents valid data - values that are not blank or missing, and within a range of valid values.
 On the other hand, invalid data has values that are impossible.
 There are no invalid values (I) in our dataset, as all the values as variables appropriately indicate the population in private households of each ward.